- Always check for updates to the guides, usually listed as a free resource on the host trail website. For example: Mid State Trail Section Updates.

 Trails Illustrated Map 792 : Massanutten & Great North Mountain

-Green Ridge State Forest Map : This map is only for those hiking the western route of the GET.
+Green Ridge State Forest Map : This map and brochure are only for those hiking the western route of the GET.

 Standing Stone Trail Guide : If you hike the western route of the Great Eastern Trail, this guide is not needed.
 This link brings you to all things Standing Stone Trail.